SergioNGCR/wallet-project/README.md

 had to rollback to JUnit 4.
 * Usage of Hibernate with spring-boot-starter-data-jpa for DB connection and repository implementations.
-* For the Wallet-Client simulation the following design is the base idea of how the simulation should execute:
+* For the Wallet-Client simulation the following design is the base idea on how the simulation should execute, important to note as my interpretation of the test task definition might be different than expected:

 ![wallet-client-diagram](wallet-client-diagram.png)